 Muir Beach, CA 94965

-California State Parks and the National Park Service are hosting an open house and trail walk to discuss two projects within the Redwood Creek Watershed.
-We are seeking public input on these concepts and invite interested members of the public to join us.
+California State Parks and the National Park Service hosted an open house and trail walk to discuss two projects within the Redwood Creek Watershed.
+We are seeking public input on these concepts and invited interested members of the public to join us.
 The trail projects include improvements to the existing Redwood Creek Trail and extending the Dias Ridge Trail along a segment of Highway One to connect to the Redwood Creek Trail.

 Alcatraz Ferry Embarkation Draft Environmental Impact Statement Released